-The COOL DH consortium consists of the utilities and municipalities of the two cities Lund (SE) and Høje-Taastrup (DK) and leading DH energy specialists as well as leading industrial manufacturers.
+The COOL DH consortium consists of the utilities and municipalities of the two demonstration cities as well as leading District Heating energy specialists, consultants, and industrial manufacturers.

-- Innovate, design and build cooling and heat recovery process systems, enabling heat recovery to a local LTDH grid.
-They will mainly be driven by renewables.
-Design work will start in 2017 and heat recovery will start in 2019.
+- Innovate, design and build cooling and heat recovery process systems, enabling heat recovery to a local low-temperature district heating grid.
+The heat recovery systems will mainly be driven by renewables.

-- Design and build a LTDH grid with non-conventional pipe materials.
-The project will also test new innovative pipe components to make the pipes easier to transport and more cost-efficient.
+- Design and build a low-temperature district heating grid with non-conventional pipe materials.
+Test new innovative pipe components introduced by COOL DH.

-- Develop viable business models and new pricing systems.
-As well as ensuring a good (low) return temperature and provide the building companies with maximum flexibility regarding the choice of heating systems.
+- Develop viable business models and new pricing systems, which ensure a good (low) return temperature and provide the building companies with maximum flexibility regarding the choice of heating systems.

-- Demonstrate a full system with all needed components suitable for low DH temperatures (40-65 oC), including demonstration of systems for heating of DHW (Domestic Hot Water) without risk of legionella.
+- Demonstrate a full system with all needed components suitable also for ultra-low DH temperatures including demonstration of systems for heating of DHW without risk of legionella.

-According to Heat Roadmap Europe, about 6.000 utilities presently serves 13% of the heating demand in the EU.
+According to Heat Roadmap Europe, about 6 000 utilities presently serve 13% of the heating demand in the EU.
 The amount of unexploited waste heat exceeds the amount of heat needed to heat up all the buildings in the EU.
 If waste heat would cover 50% of the heat demand for buildings, it could save 30 to 50 billion euro per year in purchase of fossil fuels, and replace 100% of the present use of natural gas used for heating buildings.

 Since waste heat is available at different temperatures, which is often lower than needed in traditional district heating systems, COOL DH will have a big impact as it shows how to exploit low-grade heat sources as well.

 Keep updated and stay tuned on latest news about COOL DH